Partha-debug/Master_mind/README.md

 # Master_mind
-A fun game build up on Python.
+A fun webapp build up on Python.